heeplr/rpi-cookstrap/README.md

    (a line into */home/pi/.bashrc* has been added.
 It executes the setup script which deletes itself after successful execution)

-Now you got a fresh, upgraded image.
+Now you got a fresh and fully upgraded image.
 But the wifi is setup with wrong credentials, since *examples/wifi+upgrade/bootstrap.cfg* doesn't contain your wifi's name and password (hopefully).

 It's time to do some customizations.
-Create a *~/.bootstrap.cfg* and modify according to your needs:
+Create a *~/.bootstrap.cfg* and modify according to your needs (comment out to disable):
 ```
 # setup WIFI
 RPI_BOOTSTRAP_PLUGINS+=( "wifi" )